๐Ÿง AP Psychology

 Why This Matters

-Cognitive biases are at the heart of how psychologists understand human thinking—and they show up across nearly every unit of AP Psychology.
-You'll encounter them when studying social psychology (how we judge others), attitude formation (why stereotypes persist), decision-making (why smart people make irrational choices), and even learning (how prior knowledge shapes new information).
-The exam loves to test whether you can identify which bias is operating in a given scenario and explain why that mental shortcut leads to predictable errors.
+Cognitive biases show up across nearly every unit of AP Psychology.
+You'll encounter them in social psychology (how we judge others), attitude formation (why stereotypes persist), decision-making (why smart people make irrational choices), and learning (how prior knowledge shapes new information).
+The exam regularly tests whether you can identify which bias is operating in a scenario and explain why that shortcut leads to a predictable error.

-Here's what you need to know: these biases aren't random glitches—they're systematic patterns that reveal how our brains process information under constraints like limited time, cognitive load, and emotional pressure.
+These biases aren't random glitches.
+They're systematic patterns that reveal how our brains handle limited time, cognitive load, and emotional pressure.
 The AP exam will ask you to distinguish between biases that affect how we judge others versus how we judge ourselves, and between memory-based shortcuts versus reasoning errors.
-Don't just memorize definitions—know what psychological mechanism each bias demonstrates and be ready to apply them to real-world scenarios in multiple-choice and FRQ questions.
+Don't just memorize definitions.
+Know what psychological mechanism each bias demonstrates and be ready to apply them to real-world scenarios in both multiple-choice and FRQ questions.

 Shortcuts in Judgment: Heuristics and Their Pitfalls

-Our brains constantly use mental shortcuts—called heuristics—to make quick decisions without exhaustive analysis.
-These shortcuts are efficient but systematically flawed, leading to predictable errors when the shortcut doesn't match the actual situation.
+Our brains constantly use mental shortcuts called heuristics to make quick decisions without exhaustive analysis.
+These shortcuts are efficient, but they're systematically flawed.
+They produce predictable errors when the shortcut doesn't match the actual situation.

 Availability Heuristic

-• Judgments based on how easily examples come to mind—if you can quickly recall plane crashes, you'll overestimate flying dangers
+You judge how likely something is based on how easily examples come to mind.
+If you can quickly recall plane crashes from the news, you'll overestimate the danger of flying.

-• Recency and vividness inflate perceived probability—dramatic news coverage makes rare events seem common
+• Recency and vividness inflate perceived probability.
+Dramatic news coverage makes rare events seem common, which is why people fear terrorism more than car accidents despite car accidents being far more deadly statistically.

-• Tested frequently in scenarios about risk assessment—explains why people fear terrorism more than car accidents despite statistics
+• Tested frequently in scenarios about risk assessment.

 Representativeness Heuristic

-• Directly connects to stereotype formation (Topic 4.2)—explains why social categorization produces biased judgments
+• Directly connects to stereotype formation (Topic 4.2), explaining why social categorization produces biased judgments.

 Anchoring Bias